bishnarender/american-express-default-prediction/README.md

 ### amex.ipynb
 Feature engineering part is performed in this file.<br />
-Those who have memory restriction can use 'amex_pola_rs.ipynb' insted of this.
+Those who have memory restriction can use 'amex_pola_rs.ipynb' insted of this.<br />
 'amex_pola_rs.ipynb' uses polars library for feature creation.

 ![feat_engg_1](https://user-images.githubusercontent.com/49610834/224014110-650d3665-17a3-47d8-bc81-a3b0e897b220.jpg)